 Coordinate transformation and the user interface is handled by the CT2 electronics.
-A zero procedure automates the Transducer-offset adjustment.
-Options allow the Transducer to be used in both rotating or non-rotation modes and control bridge excitation.
-The user selects wheel location for the transducer and corrections will be made to keep the output in SAE coordinates.
+A zero procedure automates the transducer-offset adjustment.
+Options allow the transducer to be used in both rotating or non-rotation modes and control bridge excitation.
+The user selects wheel location for the transducer and corrections will be made to keep the output in a global vehicle coordinate system.
 Error checking is in place to alert the user if the system is out of tolerance.
 Corrections are made for cross axis sensitivity.
 Finally, a shunt procedure calculates output sensitivities and allows the user to record shunt values.
-Signal outputs can be ±10 volt analog, via CAN bus, or Ethernet.
+Signal outputs can be ± 10 volt analog or via CAN bus.
 Communication to the CT2 for setup is through an Ethernet connection and an embedded web page.
 These features are discussed on the following pages.